bertbalcaen/ga2csv/README.md

 Edit the configuration section of ga2csv.php:

 * Set the email and password you use for GA.
+If you are using 2-step authentication, then you should generate an app-specific password.
+See here: https://support.google.com/mail/answer/1173270?hl=en.
+(Only takes 1 minute to set up.)
 * Edit start and end date.
 * $sites is an array of sites.
 You need to specify the GA table id.
 You can find this in the URL.
 For example, if the URL is https://www.google.com/analytics/web/?hl=en#report/visitors-overview/a48690296w77739914p81395189/ then 81395189 is the table id.
 Give the site a name - this will be used to name the CSV.